greenideas/school-notes/2012/Fall/Civil Procedure/Civil-Procedure-Cases Materials-and-Questions.markdown

 * **Rule**
 	* When someone has a lot of residences, you may serve process on them at whichever residence in which they are currently living.

+## Subject Matter Jurisdiction
+### State Courts and General Subject Matter Jurisdiction
+* States are free to create as many different kinds of courts as they want
+* The aggregate of all of the subject matter courts will have general subject matter jurisdiction (i.e. will be able to hear any kind of case)
+* Admiralty, bankruptcy, patent & copyright, and antitrust & securities litigation will all occur solely in federal court.

+### Federal Courts and Limited Subject Matter Jurisdiction
+* Article III of the Constitution establishes the federal courts
+* Jurisdiction of federal courts is not to the full extent allowed by the Constitution, but rather within limits imposed by Congress

+### Plaintiff's Burden to Establish Federal Subject Matter Jurisdiction
+* Parties can't grant jurisdiction to federal courts by consent
+* Federal case can be dismissed at *any* point along the way if federal court is found to not have subject matter jurisdiction at which point π has to start the case over again in state court
+* Presumption is against federal jurisdiction
+* π has to prove federal jurisdiction is valid

+### Diversity of Citizenship & Alienage Jurisdiction
+* Founders gave federal court original jurisdiction over cases involving aliens in order to show foreigners that the US took such matters seriously & wouldn't leave them up to state courts (Art.
+III)
+* Diversity of citizenship jurisdiction is meant to avoid home field advantage

+#### Strawbridge v.
+Curtiss
+* SCOTUS 1806, Marshall
+* All πs have to be from a different state as all ∂s -- Complete Diversity Rule

+### Determining Citizenship of Individuals
+#### Mas v.
+Perry
+* 5th Cir.
+1974, Ainsworth

+* **Parties**
+	* π: Mas - Husband was French citizen, Wife was from MS
+	* ∂: Perry - landlord

+* **Facts**
+	* 28 USC § 1332 gives original jurisdiction in diversity of citizenship or alienage cases where more than $10k (now it's $75) is at stake
+	* Mases rented an apt from Perry in Baton Rouge

+* **Procedural History**
+	* Jury awarded Mr. Mas $5k & Mrs. Mas $15k in damages after finding that Perry had a two-way mirror in their apt.
+	* At trial, Perry moved to dismiss saying ct lacked jurisdiction.
+	* Dist. ct. denied.

+* **Issues**
+	1. Did district ct. here properly uphold original jurisdiction?

+* **Reasoning**
+	* Perry was a LA citizen, Mr. Mas was French, and Mrs. Mas was a MS citizen, therefore diversity of citizenship.
+	* The citizenship that counts for jurisdiction is the citizenship of the parties at the  time the complaint is filed.
+	* Citizenship in a state requires: (1) US citizenship and (2) domicile in that state
+	* Living somewhere as a student isn't sufficient to establish domicile
+	* The amounts of money required to establish original Federal jurisdiction are the amounts asked for in good faith by the plaintiffs.
+If the final judgments are less than the required amount, that doesn't invalidate jurisdiction.
+	* If Fed ct. has jurisdiction relating to one spouse's action against a defendant relating to a transaction, it should have jurisdiction relating to the other spouse's action relating to the same transaction.

+* **Holding**
+	* Yes.
+Diversity of citizenship was established.

+### Determining Citizenship of Entities
+* Businesses may be either corporate or non-corporate
+* No legislation for citizenship of non-corporate entities (e.g. unions, LLCs, ins. assns., joint ventures, & partnerships)

+#### Corportations
+* Corporations are their own entities over & above the people who work there.
+* Limited liability - if a corp. commits a tort, breaches contract, it is liable rather than any of the employees.

+#### Randazzo v.
+Eagle-Pitcher Industries, Inc.
+* Fed.
+Dist.
+Ct.
+1987

+* **Parties**
+	* π: Randazzo
+	* ∂: Eagle-Pitcher Industries, Inc.

+* **Procedural History**
+	* π's complaint didn't allege ∂'s state of incorporation or principal place of business, and so didn't establish diversity jurisdiction.

+* **Reasoning**
+	* A registered office isn't the same thing as a principal place of business
+	* Corporations have dual-citizenship: where they're incorporated and in their principal place of business.
+Both need to be distinct from the other party's in order to establish diversity jurisdiction.

+* **Notes**
+	* Dismissing a case "with prejudice" means that π can't file another suit on the same claim.